Nutrition and Dietetics

 Mission

-To train healthcare professionals with both critical thinking abilities and integrity, equipping them to collaborate in multidisciplinary teams dedicated to enhancing people's quality of life through the promotion, counseling, and education of nutrition.
+To train healthcare professionals with both critical thinking abilities and integrity, equipping them to collaborate in multidisciplinary teams dedicated to enhancing people's

 * Undergraduate tuition/fees: